-Although it may be possible to get some idea of Body Condition by visual assessment of an alpaca with a full fleece, the most accurate assessment requires alpacas to be handled.
-Body Condition Score (BCS) should be assessed on a restrained alpaca.
+Although it may be possible to get some idea of Body Condition by visual assessment of a sheep that is not in wool, the most accurate assessment requires sheep to be handled.
+Body Condition Score (BCS) should be assessed in a restrained sheep in a race.
 Body condition is assessed by palpation of the spine in the lumber region just after the last rib.
-Feel for the horizontal and vertical processes and assess the amount of fat and muscle overlying the bones.
-The diagram below shows the points on the body where alpacas should be handled to assess BCS
+Feel for the horizontal and vertical processes, and assess the amount of fat and muscle overlying the bones.